quriousCoder3953/CSS-Background-Images-and-Units-Coding-Test-1-SW-GC1-CCBP-NxtWave/README.md

 # CSS-Background-Images-and-Units-Coding-Test-1-SW-GC1-CCBP-NxtWave

-The goal of this coding exam is to quickly get you off the ground with CSS Background Images, Width, and Height properties.
+The goal of this coding exam is to quickly get you off the ground with CSS Background Images, Height, and vh unit.

 Desired Output: -